Oryza glaberrima

 Oryza glaberrima, commonly known as African rice, is one of the two domesticated rice species.

 The species was first domesticated and grown in West Africa around 3,000 years ago.
 In agriculture, it makes up an estimated 20% of rice grown commercially in West Africa, having largely been replaced by higher-yielding O. sativa (Asian rice).
 The number of O. glaberrima varieties grown is declining.
-Crossbreeding between African and Asian rice is difficult, but there exist some crosses.
+Crossbreeding African and Asian rice is difficult, but there exist some crosses.

-In comparison to O. sativa (Asian rice), African rice is hardy, pest-resistant, low-labour, and suited to a larger variety of African conditions.
+In comparison to O. sativa, African rice is hardy, pest-resistant, low-labour, and suited to a larger variety of African conditions.
 It is described as filling, with a distinct nutty flavour.
 It is also grown for cultural reasons.

 Description

 African rice is a tall rice plant, usually under 120 cm but up to 5 m for floating varieties, which may also branch and root from higher stem nodes.
 Generally, African rice has small, pear-shaped grain, reddish bran and green to black hulls, straight, simply-branched panicles, and short, rounded ligules.
 There are, however, exceptions, and it can be hard to distinguish from Asian rice.
 For complete certainty, a genetic test can be used.